Etelis/Operation-Systems-Exercises/Exercise 2/Part2.md

 6. **Command-Line Arguments:**
    - The program should accept command-line arguments to define:
      - The messages each process should write.
-     - The order in which the processes should write.
      - The number of times each process should write to the file.

 7. **Output Redirection:**
-   - Redirect the output of the program to a file named `output2.txt` using shell redirection when running the program.
+   - Redirect the output of the program to a file named `output2.txt` using output redirection when running the program.

 ### Deliverables: